jhmanchola/jhmanchola.github.io/_portfolio/7_spiderman-and-aquaman-tweets.markdown

 <br>
 <img src="../spiderman_vs_aquaman_img/aqua_vs_spider.jpg">

-Gathering 1600 tweets with the #Spiderman hashtag, and 1600 tweets using #Aquaman, the following graph was produced with the results from a trained Naive Bayes Classifier, a model that classified the sentiments of text as positive or negative.
-The analysis was done using Python's NLTK library, which includes a repository of 'Positive' and 'Negative' tweets, so every tweet had to fall in either one of the two categories.
-But what about if we want another category, like 'Neutral'?
-A second analysis was done using Pyhton's library TextBlob.
-This is an out-of-the-box sentiment analyzer which gave us a new 'Positive' and 'Negative' result, with an additional 'Neutral' sentiment result.
+Can a sentiment analysis give us a forecast of a movie's success?
+1600 tweets with the #Spiderman hashtag, and 1600 tweets using #Aquaman were gathered on January 8th 2019.
+The following chart shows the negative and positive sentiment comparison among nboth movies.
+This analysis was done using a trained Naive Bayes Classifier, a model that classified the sentiments of text as positive or negative.
+Every tweet had to fall in either one of the two categories.

 <br>
-#### Analyzing using Naive Bayes Classifier and NLTK
+#### Results of the Trained Naive Bayes Classifier
 <br>

 <img src="../spiderman_vs_aquaman_img/output_4_0.png">